PI

 2024.6-Present

-Professor, Capital Medical Univesity, China
+Professor, Capital Medical University, China

 Associate Professor, School of Statistics, University of Minnesota at Twin Cities, USA